Q. What is Amazon CloudFront?

 Q: How can I monitor a CloudFront Function?

 CloudFront Functions output both metrics and execution logs to monitor the usage and performance of a function.
 Metrics are generated for each invocation of a function and you can see metrics from each function individually on the CloudFront or CloudWatch console.
 Metrics include the number of invocations, compute utilization, validation errors and execution errors.
 If your function results in a validation error or execution error, the error message will also appear in your CloudFront access logs, giving you better visibility into how the function impacts your CloudFront traffic.
 In addition to metrics, you can also generate execution logs by including a console.log() statement inside your function code.
 Any log statement will generate a CloudWatch log entry that will be sent to CloudWatch.
 Logs and metrics are included as part of the CloudFront Functions price.

 Q: What is Lambda@Edge?

-Once you have identified a content delivery decision you would like to make at the CloudFront edge, identify which cache behaviors, and what point in the request flow the logic applies to (i.e., when a viewer request lands, when a request is forwarded to or received back from the origin, or right before responding back to the end viewer).
-Next, write a Node.js/Python Lambda function using the Lambda console or API, and associate it with the selected CloudFront trigger event for your distribution.
-Once saved, the next time an applicable request is made to your distribution, the function is propagated to the CloudFront edge, and will scale and execute as needed.
+Lambda@Edge are executed by associating functions against specific cache behaviors in CloudFront.
+You can also specify at which point during the CloudFront request or response processing the function should execute (i.e., when a viewer request lands, when a request is forwarded to or received back from the origin, or right before responding back to the end viewer).
+You to write code using Node.js or Python from the Lambda console, API, or using frameworks like the Serverless Application Model (SAM).
+When you have tested your function, you associate it with the selected CloudFront cache behavior and event trigger.
+Once saved, the next time a request is made to your CloudFront distribution, the function is propagated to the CloudFront edge, and will scale and execute as needed.
 Learn more in our documentation.

-Q: What events can be triggered with Amazon CloudFront?
+Q: What Lambda@Edge events can be triggered with Amazon CloudFront?

-Your functions will automatically trigger in response to the following Amazon CloudFront events:
+Your Lambda@Edge functions will automatically trigger in response to the following Amazon CloudFront events: